The Snows of Hope Ranch Beach

 We followed Stein’s explanation.
 After all, we could pray to Kahuna, but not to anything as pitifully puny as prevailing winds.

-Numerous were our ways of praying to Kahuna—some more austere than others—and our devotions were many.
+And numerous were our ways of praying—some more austere than others.
 It is an activity we began in junior high and continued into high school.
 During lunch hours at San Marcos High, by then being long-practiced contemplatives, we would forego the nourishment of the common herd in favor of fasting and opening our souls to Kahuna’s manna.
-Besides, we were saving our lunch money for surfboards, gasoline to get us to distant shores, or an issue of the then fledgling Surfer magazine.
-One favorite method of prayer was to stand on the concrete steps by the gym and repeatedly step forward and then backward—symbolically hanging-ten hundreds of times an hour, each time proclaiming a devout “Hail Kahuna.”
+Besides, we were saving our lunch money for surfboards, gasoline to get us to distant shores, or an issue of the then-fledgling Surfer magazine.
+One favorite method of prayer was to stand on the concrete steps by the gym and repeatedly step forward and then backward—symbolically hanging ten hundreds of times an hour, each time proclaiming a devout “Hail Kahuna.”
 Or, we would stand aside the towering outside wall of the basketball gym and, imagining it to be a humongous Hawaiian wave at Waimea Bay, throw up our hands in futility.

 The fine points of our theology were worked out by Stein in private moments while coasting on his bicycle beneath the cool, dark canopy of oaks, down the dark winding road from his aunt’s house.
 And they were imparted, discussed, and refined in conversations with two of his colleagues: Modoc and myself.
 These sessions always took place in a very secret spot, on a roof atop a row of lockers behind the changing rooms at Hope Ranch Beach.
 From the age of 15, on evenings when the surf was flat, we would climb up, assume philosophically comfortable postures, and brood upon eternal verities.